msesia/knockoffgwas/README.md

 The expected results for the analysis of this toy dataset are provided in the directory `results/` and can be visualized by running the script `visualize.sh` before running `analyze.sh`.
 Note that the script `analyze.sh` will overwrite the default results.

+See https://msesia.github.io/knockoffgwas/tutorial.html for more details about this tutorial.

 ## Large-scale applications

 *KnockoffGWAS* is computationally efficient and we have successfully applied it to the analysis of the genetic data in the UK Biobank.
 For more information, visit [https://msesia.github.io/knockoffgwas/ukbiobank.html](https://msesia.github.io/knockoffgwas/ukbiobank.html).